wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/5-adopt-zero-trust-approach.md

      -  sensitivity of data they're trying to access.
  -  **Azure AD verifiable credentials**.
 Verifiable credentials let organizations confirm information—like their education or the professional certifications someone provides—without collecting and storing their personal data.
 This design improves security and privacy.
 Microsoft's partnerships that integrate Azure AD verifiable credentials with leading identity verification providers will also improve verifiability and secure information exchange.

-### 2. Security: Simplifying the “assume breach” toolset.
+### 2. Security: Simplifying the “assume breach” toolset

 In today’s landscape, an organization's security approach should start with the key Zero Trust principle of assume breach.
 But too often, complexity and fragmentation stand in the way.
 Microsoft is committed to helping you solve these issues, as it builds security for all, delivered from the cloud.